ShamariFeaster/Templar/README.md

 Clean DOM
 =========
 Templar's compiler does not inject unecessary junk into your DOM.
-In fact the only element Templar injects into your DOM that wasn't there before are <span>s that wrap variables bound to your data model.
+In fact the only element Templar injects into your DOM that wasn't there before are spans that wrap variables bound to your data model.

 No Expressions In Your View